TrendingTechnology/saga/readme.md

 ()
 ```

+Here's some operators you would need to know about `nil`:

+- `??` coalesces `nil` values into defaults.
+- `?.` determines if a nested property is `nil` or does not exist, and if so, returns `nil`.
+- Postfix `?` checks if a variable or property does not exist or is set to `nil`, and returns a boolean.

 ### Booleans

 A boolean has the type `bool` and can be either `true` or `false`, and are primarily used in control flow statements such as `if`, `while` and more.